 - BS (Bi-ski) This discipline includes people with diagnoses who ski in a bi-ski.
-This would include quadriplegics who have limited use of the legs and arms, individuals with significant coordination or balance issues, and people who choose to ski in a bi-ski. - SU (Stand Up) Snowboarders that stand-up to ride that do not have cognitive or vision impairment (i.e., riders with diagnoses that limit the use of one or both legs or have balance/coordination issues).
+This would include quadriplegics who have limited use of the legs and arms, individuals with significant coordination or balance issues, and people who choose to ski in a bi-ski. - 3T (Three-Track) This discipline includes people with diagnoses that limit the use of one leg.
+People who ski three-track generally use two stand up outriggers and one ski.
+However, they may use one stand up outrigger and two skis.
+Single leg amputees and individuals with significant weakness to one limb (i.e., post-polio and single leg trauma injuries) typically three-track. - 4T (Four-Track) This discipline includes people with diagnoses that limit the use of both legs or have balance/coordination issues.
+People who ski four-track use two stand up outriggers and two skis or a slider.